falldamagestudio/cloud-symbol-server/cli/generated/BackendAPI/docs/DefaultApi.md

 <a name="markstoreuploadfileuploaded"></a>
 # **MarkStoreUploadFileUploaded**
-> void MarkStoreUploadFileUploaded (string uploadId, string storeId, int fileId)
+> void MarkStoreUploadFileUploaded (int uploadId, string storeId, int fileId)

 Mark a file within an upload as uploaded